Web3Prof/ToDoList/README.md

 # Group ToDo List
-A beginner level smart contract assignment
+A beginner level smart contract assignment for a simple group to-do list.

 # Description
 Each ToDo will have: